 - Pour in the chicken stock and the broccoli stems.
 Bring the mixture to a boil, then reduce to a simmer.
 Cook for 10 minutes or until the stems are soft.

-- Puree the soup in a blender in 2-cup batches, then return to the pot.
+- Puree the mixture in a blender in 2-cup batches, then return to the pot.
 Take care not to burn your hands with the steam or a splatter of hot soup.
-As an extra caution, use a tea towel on top of the blender’s lid to absorb any spills.
+As an extra caution, use a tea towel on top of the blender's lid to absorb any spills.

 - Add the broccoli florets and cook for 5 minutes.